mrenigmabytes/DependencyInjection/README.md

 You can use VSCode which is free and just install the C# Extension.
 Building this project is quite simple.
-Navigate to the directory where the .cproj file is located and execute:
+Navigate to the directory **DI.DataProcessor** where the .cproj file is located and execute:

 `dotnet build`
 You should see the build results.
 If you have build errors, let me know as you might not have your system configured properly.